krsyoung/krsyoung/HUG.md

 junior level of understanding (even if very deep) and opinionated representing the most senior level of understanding.

 When interviewing with me, I LOVE to see somebody being opinionated.
+Take a stance and back it up.

-Academic - something that has been studied, learned from books for videos and is conceptually understood.
+**Academic** - something that has been studied, learned from books for videos and is conceptually understood.

-Experiential - something that has been done, in a meaningful context.
+**Experiential** - something that has been done, in a meaningful context.

-Opinionated - something that has been done many times, many ways and a strong opinion has been formed.
+**Opinionated** - something that has been done many times, many ways and a strong opinion has been formed.